Read This First

 Prompt 4: What is a strong argument in response to someone claiming the observation effect demonstrates our souls are connected to the quantum world?

-The section turns on Address the Misinterpretation and Encourage Critical Thinking.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Address the Misinterpretation and Encourage Critical Thinking in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Address the Misinterpretation distinct from Encourage Critical Thinking.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Address the Misinterpretation distinct from Encourage Critical Thinking.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Quantum Measurement